 If your goal is “more spice!” this is a good first step up the Scoville scale.
 The serrano is easy to work with, especially in salsas, but note this is not a good stuffed popper substitute.
 The walls of the serrano are just too thin and the cavity too narrow.

 –> Learn More: Serrano Vs. Jalapeño

 The flavor twist: Fresno pepper

 But it’s the taste that makes this an intriguing jalapeño substitute, especially for kitchen wizards who love culinary experimentation.
-Fresno peppers still have that bright crisp taste, but they layer in a smoky, fruity flavor when in their red ripened state that hints at chilies that are a lot further up the Scoville scale.
-It makes one mean salsa, and they can be stuffed too.
-Their walls are slightly thinner than a jalapeño, but not so thin as a serrano.
-This is an excellent chili alternative for poppers.
+Fresno peppers still have that bright crisp taste when green.
+But when they mature to their red hue, they take on a smoky, fruity flavor that hints at chilies that are a lot further up the Scoville scale.
+Red jalapeños take on a sweetness, too, but nothing quite like the Fresno.

-Moving down in spice: Anaheim pepper
+Moving down in spiciness: Anaheim pepper

 We recommend the Anaheim pepper.
-It gives a very mild kick, up to 16 times milder than the jalapeño, though, every so often they can kick it up to near equal strength.
+It gives a very mild kick (500 to 2,500 SHU), which is up to 16 times milder than the jalapeño.
+Though, the Anaheim’s heat ceiling does reach the jalapeños floor.
+It’s still much milder than most jalapeños you’ll experience.
 In terms of taste, the Anaheim is slightly sweeter, but there is still a crispness to it that makes it a decent alternative, especially when chopped fresh for salsas.